-We remark that the Bose-Einstein distribution function is derived in quantum statistical mechanics for a gas of bosonic quantum particles where the notions of `identity and indistinguishability' play the specific role they are attributed in quantum theory \citep{huang1987,yokoiabe2018}.
+We remark that the Bose--Einstein distribution function is derived in quantum statistical mechanics for a gas of bosonic quantum particles where the notions of `identity and indistinguishability' play the specific role they are attributed in quantum theory \citep{huang1987,yokoiabe2018}.

-Since we want to show the validity of the Bose-Einstein statistics for words in human language, we compared our Bose-Einstein distribution model with a Maxwell-Boltzmann distribution model, hence we introduce also the Maxwell-Boltzmann distribution explicitly.
+Since we want to show the validity of the Bose--Einstein statistics for words in human language, we compared our Bose--Einstein distribution model with a Maxwell--Boltzmann distribution model, hence we introduce also the Maxwell--Boltzmann distribution explicitly.
 It is the distribution described by the following function